Dictionary attack: Technique

+Dictionary attacks can be deterred by the server administrator by using a more computationally expensive hashing algorithm.
+Bcrypt, scrypt, and Argon2 are examples of such resource intensive functions that require significant computational power to process, allowing for large improvements in security against dictionary attacks.
+While other hashing functions, such as SHA and MD5, are much faster and less expensive to compute, they can still be strengthened by being applied multiple times to an input string through a process called key stretching.
+An attacker would have to know approximately how many times the function was applied for a dictionary attack to be feasible.

 Pre-computed dictionary attack/Rainbow table attack

 It is possible to achieve a time–space tradeoff by pre-computing a list of hashes of dictionary words and storing these in a database using the hash as the key.
 This requires a considerable amount of preparation time, but this allows the actual attack to be executed faster.
 The storage requirements for the pre-computed tables were once a major cost, but now they are less of an issue because of the low cost of disk storage.
 Pre-computed dictionary attacks are particularly effective when a large number of passwords are to be cracked.
 The pre-computed dictionary needs be generated only once, and when it is completed, password hashes can be looked up almost instantly at any time to find the corresponding password.
 A more refined approach involves the use of rainbow tables, which reduce storage requirements at the cost of slightly longer lookup-times.
 See LM hash for an example of an authentication system compromised by such an attack.

 Pre-computed dictionary attacks, or "rainbow table attacks", can be thwarted by the use of salt, a technique that forces the hash dictionary to be recomputed for each password sought, making precomputation infeasible, provided that the number of possible salt values is large enough.